 After the CM2 receives a CMProxyCoexistenceServiceRequest message from the CM1, the CM2 shall generate a CoexistenceReportResponse message, and shall send this CoexistenceReportResponse message to the CM1.
 After the CM1 has received a CoexistenceReportResponse message from the CM2, the CM1 shall generate a CoexistenceReportResponse message, and shall send this CoexistenceReportResponse message to the CE.
 The CM operations related to generating and sending a CoexistenceReportResponse message are specified in 6.3.

-After the CE receives a CoexistenceReportResponse message from the CM1, the CE shall send the received coexistence report to the WSO.
-The CE operations related to receiving the CoexistenceReportResponse message and sending the coexistence report to the WSO is specified in 6.4.
+After the CE receives a CoexistenceReportResponse message from the CM1, the CE shall send the received coexistence report to the GCO.
+The CE operations related to receiving the CoexistenceReportResponse message and sending the coexistence report to the GCO is specified in 6.4.

 ====(End text)